PycraftDeveloper-temp-account/Pycraft/README.md

 ## (.exe) releases

 Right time to tackle some of the confusion behind the (.exe) releases that will now be a feature of all main releases.
 Now when installing and running the (.exe) release its actually much, much easier to do, you just have to download the file attached and simply double click on the file to run it, typically the file will be downloaded to the downloads folder on your computer.
 The project might take a second or two to appear to start to do something (as everything it requires is loaded) then from there it will work without having any modules installed, any connection (like ALL other releases) or any extra downloads required, its all-in-one for much easier use, and this isn’t an app that installs anything onto your computer outside of the file so to remove you simply have to delete the 'Pycraft.exe' file.
 Simple!

+## The Planned Storyline

+In Pycraft the plan is that you will start at sea on a boat, there you will learn that you have left your home on a separate island to find work and safety on this new one, when you arrive you are shown to your room and the next day join a small groups of trainee knights, each training to be part of the Royal Guards system that protects the island from the dangers on the island, you quickly rise in rank as your skills shine until one day all your skills are put to the test.
+Will you follow through?
+Well, you don't know yet, I've got to make the game first!

 ## Other sources